okta/terraform-provider-okta/website/docs/r/app_swa.html.markdown

 - `url_regex` - (Optional) A regex that further restricts URL to the specified regex.

+- `redirect_url` - (Optional) If going to the login page URL redirects to another page, then enter that URL here.

+- `checkbox` - (Optional) CSS selector for the checkbox.

 - `users` - (Optional) The users assigned to the application.
 See `okta_app_user` for a more flexible approach.
   - `DEPRECATED`: Please replace usage with the `okta_app_user` resource.